Twelve dead in fresh violence in China's Xinjiang

 BEIJING Chinese police shot dead six people during a "terrorist" attack in the restive western region of Xinjiang and six more died when explosives they were carrying detonated, state media said, as officials accused a prominent academic of aiding militants.

-Police came under attack on Friday by a group throwing explosive devices in Xinhe county, the official news agency Xinhua said on Saturday, citing regional authorities, the latest violence to jolt an area with a large Muslim population.
+Police came under attack on Friday by a group throwing explosive devices in Xinhe county, official news agency Xinhua said on Saturday, citing local authorities, the latest violence to jolt the region with a large Muslim population.

-Five suspects were captured and one policeman was slightly wounded, Xinhua said.
+Five suspects were captured and one policeman was slightly injured, Xinhua said.

-The Global Times, owned by Chinese Communist Party mouthpiece the People's Daily, said two explosions had occurred in a beauty salon and a grocery market in Xinhe on Friday evening.

-Dilxat Raxit, spokesman for the main Uighur exile group, the World Uyghur Congress, suggested that the beauty salon was a front for a brothel that had offended Uighurs "as it directly affected the Uighurs' traditional lifestyles".

 Around 100 people, including several policemen, have been killed in violence in Xinjiang since last April, according to state media reports.